ray-project/kuberay/docs/guidance/aws-eks-gpu-cluster.md

 > **Note:** If you encounter permission issues with `kubectl`, follow "Step 2: Configure your computer to communicate with your cluster" in the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html#).

 2. Please install the NVIDIA device plugin.
-Note: You dont need this if you used `BOTTLEROCKET_x86_64_NVIDIA` image in above step
+Note: You don't need this if you used `BOTTLEROCKET_x86_64_NVIDIA` image in above step
    * Install the DaemonSet for NVIDIA device plugin to run GPU enabled containers in your Amazon EKS cluster.
 You can refer to the [Amazon EKS optimized accelerated Amazon Linux AMIs](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html#gpu-ami) or [NVIDIA/k8s-device-plugin](https://github.com/NVIDIA/k8s-device-plugin) repository for more details.
    * If the GPU nodes have taints, add `tolerations` to `nvidia-device-plugin.yml` to enable the DaemonSet to schedule Pods on the GPU nodes.